Industrial action

 What are we doing about it at Kent?

-While negotiations take place nationally, the issues being discussed are important and by working together we have made progress in a number of areas locally.
+Negotiations continue to take place locally; the issues being discussed are important and by working together we have made progress in a number of areas already.

-This includes strengthening the work we have done to reduce the use of casual contracts at Kent, a 10% increase in the annual stipend for PHD scholarships, and a commitment to no compulsory redundancies as a result of current reviews underway at the University.
+This includes strengthening the work we have done to reduce the use of casual contracts at Kent, a 10% increase in the annual stipend for PHD scholarships, and a continuing commitment to uphold the principles of the redundancy avoiding agreement.

 Last updated